Analysis | Trump promised his supporters ‘everything.’ He didn’t deliver on much of it.

 7. Eliminate [Obamacare’s] individual mandate, as “no person should be required to buy insurance unless he or she wants to.”
 (The individual mandate in Obamacare was repealed, though the broader law was not.)

 8. Preserve Medicare and Medicaid but encourage states to root out fraud, waste and abuse.
 Provide states with block grants of Medicaid funds to provide more freedom in designing programs to assist low-income citizens.
-(Trump sought to allow states to block grant Medicaid via executive action.
+(Trump sought to allow states to receive Medicaid block grants via executive action.
 Tennessee recently became the first state to take advantage of that.)

-9. Push the Food and Drug Administration to more quickly approve the thousands of drugs it is currently reviewing.
+9. Push the Food and Drug Administration to more quickly approve the thousands of drugs it is reviewing.
 Trump also wants to “advance research and development in health care.”
-(For better or worse, Trump has applied pressure on FDA on coronavirus treatments and vaccines.)
+(For better or worse, Trump has applied pressure on the FDA on coronavirus treatments and vaccines.)

 10. End “catch-and-release.”
 Anyone who illegally crosses the border will be detained until they are removed from the country.
-(This was still happening as of 2018, though the administration announced its official end in 2019, including implementing policies that included separating families.)
+(This was still happening as of 2018, though the administration announced its official end in 2019, including implementing policies that led among other things to separating families.)

 11. Reduce the number of legal immigrants because it is “simply too large to perform adequate screening,” and these immigrants could be taking jobs away from American workers.
 (The number was sharply reduced, though Trump also promised to increase them at other points — as detailed below.)

-12. As soon as he takes office, ask Congress to repeal the defense sequester that limited the military’s budget. (“The process Trump was targeting — known as sequestration — remains on the books, but since 2018, it has essentially been displaced by new spending bills, and the limitations are due to end after 2021.”)
+12. As soon as he takes office, ask Congress to repeal the defense sequester that limited the military’s budget.
+(The process Trump was targeting — known as sequestration — remains on the books, but since 2018, it has essentially been displaced by new spending bills, and the limitations are due to end after 2021.)

 13. Strengthen the military so that it’s “so big and so strong and so great” that “nobody’s going to mess with us.”
 (Trump has expanded military funding, and nobody has messed with us during his four years — though that was also the case in previous presidencies.)

 14. Keep the military prison at Guantánamo Bay open.
+(It’s still open.)

 15. Get along with Russian President Vladimir Putin.
 “I hope that we get along great with Putin because it would be great to have Russia with a good relationship.”
 Trump would also look into lifting the sanctions imposed on Russia after its annexation of Crimea.
 (Trump has gotten along great with Putin — often to the consternation of U.S. officials.
 But he has not lifted Crimea-related sanctions.)